Skip to contents

 controller$terminate()

 Use autometric::log_read() to read these metrics and autometric::log_plot() to visualize them.
 Below, the time column is elapsed time in seconds since logging began, and resident is memory usage in megabytes.
 More details are at autometric::log_read().
+Note: the phase column does not show task information because only the workers know which tasks are running.

 data <- autometric::log_read(path)